Descriptions for Australian resident and Living in Australia.

 - any other matter we think is relevant

-Generally you can only be a family member of a person if you are a partner or dependent child.
+Generally you are considered a family member of a person only if you are a partner or dependent child.

 Temporary protection type visas

 - subclass 449 - Humanitarian Stay